scottlaurent/accounting/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 [![Coverage](https://img.shields.io/badge/coverage-100%25-brightgreen.svg)](https://github.com/scottlaurent/accounting)

-I am an accountant and a Laravel developer.
 I wrote this package to provide a simple drop-in trait to manage accruing balances for a given model.
 It can also be used to create double entry based projects where you would want to credit one journal and debit another.

 ** This DOES allow you to keep line-item balances historical debits and credits on a per model object (user, account, whatever) basis